TEAMMATES/teammates/devdocs/process.md

     e.g. unnecessary formatting changes.
     * The code is synced with upstream.
 GitHub should show it as 'can merge'.
       If not, ask the dev to sync with upstream.
+    * Ensure appropriate header comments and expected standards are followed
+      * the standards used in TEAMMATES are available at [Readme](../README.md) under the *Supplementary documents* section
   * If any of the above are not OK,
     * change the status of the PR to `s.Ongoing`
     * Add comments in the diff to suggest changes.